dirkagterhuis/dirkagterhuis.github.io/README.md

 - [ ] Something to track traffic
 - [ ] Make something to turn .md blogs into content
 - [ ] Convert to ts.
 Add types.
 - [ ] Make site available as both static (github pages) as Node.js app using Express.
 Something with the index.html embedding the /public/views/index.html, but then with all refs working.
 Try and determine whether it's static or not, and then serve the correct content accordingly, with the right references.
 Or: use a view engine and move views to root dir, and update refs.
+Ideally end op with only 1 views dir and 1 static index.html, referencing the views.

 # How to